Are you interested in working at the most innovative university in the country?

 Ranked #1 for innovation two years in a row by U.S. News and World Report, Arizona State University has become the foundational model for a new paradigm for public higher education – committed to access, excellence and impact – and is now actively engaged in building a new library for the 21st century.
 ASU Library, serving as a critical gateway to ASU’s growing research and knowledge enterprise, works to collaborate, educate and innovate across disciplines, communities and technologies, while leveraging key research and learning opportunities that are unique to ASU.

-ASU Library seeks a highly motivated, knowledgeable, and service-oriented collections development and management professional to lead the Distinctive Collections team in the strategy, planning, policy development, donor relationship development, and management of distinctive collections, both print and digital.
-This position also provides leadership and vision for a community-focused approach to the selection, organization, and ongoing management of distinctive collections housed in ASU Libraries’ closed stacks, including rare books and manuscripts and portions of the Greater Arizona, Chicano Research, Latin American, Music, Design, and Child Drama & Theater collections.
-The successful candidate will actively seek strategic partnerships with local, state, national, and international entities to further the work of ASU Library and align our collections with the needs of the ASU community and the goals and mission of Arizona State University.
-S/he is also responsible for hiring, training, and evaluating personnel within this unit, including a team of curators and archives specialists.
+ASU Library seeks a highly motivated, knowledgeable, and service-oriented collections development and management professional to lead the Open Stack Collections team.
+This includes the curation of openly available print and digital materials (e.g., Open Educational Resources, government documents, scholarly and reference works) in collaboration with stakeholders to support research, learning, and inquiry.
+The successful candidate will provide leadership and vision for a community-focused approach to the selection, design, and ongoing management of open stacks, government documents, and general collections housed in ASU libraries and our High Density Storage facility.
+S/he will actively seek strategic partnerships with local, state, national, and international entities to further the work of ASU Library and align our collections with the needs of the ASU community and the goals and mission of Arizona State University.
+S/he will hire, train, and evaluate personnel within this unit to carry out collection maintenance activities and projects and will work closely with selectors and key stakeholders to define open stack collection development policies and programs.

 ASU Library is a strong supporter of student success and a critical partner in realizing the New American University mission of access, excellence and impact.
 Success at ASU is measured not by whom we exclude, but rather by whom we include and how they succeed.